 Hiking to the Croix de Provence

-Symbolic peak of Montagne Sainte-Victoire, even if not the highest point, the Croix de Provence, a giant metal and stone cross, dominates Aix-en-Provence and its outskirts, at an altitude of 946 meters.
+Symbolic peak of Mont Sainte-Victoire, even if not the highest point, the Croix de Provence, a giant metal and stone cross, dominates Aix-en-Provence and its surroundings, at an altitude of 946 meters.
 Though it is not long, this hike is a challenging one because of the elevation gain and some rocky and steep sections on the way.
 But it is pure delight especially when you take time, a Provence walking dream.
 And, in early spring or in automn, as you reach the crest around sunrise, the emotion is at its peak, and the breakfast snacks you eat up there will surely remain engraved in your memory for a long time.

 Walking time : 4.5 hours